“What is a child? An experiment. A new attempt to create man … “George Bernard Shaw

 This way you guarantee your own survival.
-However, in this way you believe that you are responsible for treating you like this because you are angry, broken, disobedient, lazy.
+However, in this way you believe that you are responsible for treating yourself like this because you are angry, broken, disobedient, and lazy.
 You believe that there is something wrong with you.
 Meanwhile, suffering is the result of what happened to you, not your fault.
 You had no influence on the physical, sexual or emotional abuse you experienced.
-Often times, you just played your part in a dysfunctional family setting: star, primate, caretaker or baby.
+Oftentimes, you just played your part in a dysfunctional family setting: star, primate, caretaker, or baby.
 However, when you played them, you never felt like you really meant anything.
 In this way, you have made yourself believe that who you are does not matter.

 Your earliest feelings, beliefs, and memories were formed in response to the pressures exerted on you during your childhood.

 You have become an adapted child.
 And every experience you experience has touched your body and is imprinted on your mind.
 You programmed yourself for sadness, being a victim, and your body reflects that experience.
 These beliefs later turned into a filter through which all your new experiences now pass.